-Creating movies from pictures and videos is a breeze with Windows Live Movie Maker 2011.
-Once you have your pictures and video clips imported into Windows Move Live Movie Maker 2011, you can get right down to applying AutoMovie Themes, creating title clips and credits, setting your project to music and adding animations and transitions.
-But before you can begin, you’ll have to import your multimedia.
-In this first part of our series on Windows Live Movie Maker 2011, we’ll show you just how to do that.
+Creating movies from pictures and videos is a breeze with Windows Movie Maker.
+Once you have your pictures and video clips imported into this application, you can get right down to applying AutoMovie Themes, creating title clips and credits, setting your project to music and adding animations and transitions.
+But before you can begin, you'll have to import your multimedia, so in this article we'll show you how to do that.

-Before we begin, make sure you have Windows Live Essentials 2011 installed.
-For instructions on how to set up Windows Live Movie Maker 2011, check out this tutorial that Florina put together that details on How to Install Windows Live Essentials 2011 Tools.
+Before we begin, make sure you have Windows Essentials installed.
+If you need instructions about how to setup this suite, check out this tutorial: What are Windows Essentials & How to Install Them.

-Windows Live Movie Maker 2011 lets you create movies using photos and videos imported from Windows Live Photo Gallery 2011, a DVD, a digital camcorder or a smartphone.
+Windows Movie Maker lets you create movies using photos and videos imported from Photo Gallery, a DVD, a digital camcorder or a smartphone.

-A message notifying you that the “Photos and videos will be imported into Windows Live Photo Gallery” will appear.
+A message notifying you that the "Photos and videos will be imported into Photo Gallery" will appear.
 Click or tap OK to go further.

-Select the device you’d like to import and click Import.
-In my case, I’m going to be importing from my iPhone, which I’ve named “Phoney Baloney” for whatever reason.
+Select the device you'd like to import and click or tap Import.
+In this case, we'll import some photos from a USB stick.

-NOTE: For more information on importing photos and videos, read Importing Pictures from a Camera or Mobile Device into Windows 7.
+NOTE: For more information on importing photos and videos, read this article: Importing Pictures from a Camera or Mobile Device into Windows.

-After importing your photos and videos, they’ll appear in Windows Live Photo Gallery 2011.
+After importing your photos and videos, they'll appear in Photo Gallery.
 You can find the photos and videos you just imported by selecting their folder in the Navigation Pane on the left.

-Select which videos and photos you’d like to send to Windows Live Movie Maker.
-Next, click the Create tab and choose Movie.
+Select which videos and photos you'd like to send to Windows Movie Maker.
+Next, click or tap the Create tab and choose Movie.

-Your videos and photos will now be opened in a new project in Windows Live Movie Maker 2011.
-Now you’re ready to begin creating and editing your movie.
+Your videos and photos will now be opened in a new project in Windows Movie Maker.
+Now you're ready to begin creating and editing your movie.

-Adding Other Photos and Videos to Windows Live Movie Maker
+How To Add Photos & Videos To Windows Movie Maker

-If you want to add additional photos and videos to Windows Live Movie Maker that are on your hard drive but aren’t in your Windows Live Photo Gallery, you can click the ’Add videos and photos’ button in the Home ribbon of Windows Live Movie Maker.
-From there, you can browse to the media files you’d like to add.
+If you want to add additional photos and videos to Windows Movie Maker that are on your hard drive, but aren't in your Photo Gallery, you can click or tap the "Add videos and photos" button in the Home tab on the ribbon of Windows Movie Maker.
+From there, you can browse to the media files you'd like to add.

-Supported file types in Windows Live Movie Maker 2011 include:
+Supported file types in Windows Movie Maker include:

 - Windows Media Video files: .wmv, .asf and .wm;